nc5ng/nc5ng.github.io/about.md

 `nc5ng` was started in 2017 to bring North American Datum Conversion tools to a broader developer audience.
 With a focus on historic datums for use with Historical Topographic maps, the US Standard Datum (`USSD`) in particular.

-Initially the project has been focused on documentation, updating the build pipeline, and low-level wrappers for the most direct manipulation and data analysis.
+Initially the project focus was documentation, porting the build pipeline, and low-level wrappers for the most direct manipulation and data analysis.

-Long Term Goals for the Project include:
+By 2018, the build pipeline for `NADCON5.0` was successfully ported to `GNU Make` and work on python wrappers and processing libraries was begun.
+The initial work is focused on completeing the data wrapper API, then recreating the build pipeline and output visualizations in python for on-the-fly transformations.

+Project Goals:

 - Adapt the existing programs to make it suitable for use as a stand-alone tool  in Continuous Integration / Continuous Deployment Data Processing Pipelines.

-- Construct `proj.4` compatible datum definitions for inclusion of USSD and other datums into common GIS tools
+- Construct `proj.4` and `WKT` compatible datum definitions for inclusion of USSD and other datums into common GIS tools and spatial reference databases,

-- Higher level wrappers and libraries
+- Create Higher level wrappers and libraries for visualization, processing, and web integration

-- Construct and export pipeline for exporting grids, vectors, and coverage points to PostGIS and other GIS database and file formats.
+- Provide  utilties and pipeline for exporting grids, vectors, and coverage points to PostGIS and other GIS database and file formats.

+- QGIS Plugin

 - Examples and expanded documentation